SteveBarnett/Remixing/_thinking/layers.md

 title: Layers
 longerform: true
 added: 2023-01-30
-updated: 2023-07-02
+updated: 2024-12-27
 ---

 Reality is processes and fields that collapse into "things."
 We can draw a (fairly arbitrary) line around a group of processes or fields and call it a system.
 We can draw (fairly arbitrary) lines in a system to create layers.
+The layers exist on a spectrum.

 - **Each layer influences, and is influenced by, its neighbours.** The layers are distinct, but not divided.
 They're interconnected and interdependent.
 - **Each layer offers a change in context, scale, and/or extent.** Each layer is worth reviewing on its own.